 In Summary

-For many, the behavior of var was a mistake in the design of JavaScript, which we have inherited since its beginnings.
+For many, the behavior of var was a mistake in JavaScript’s design, a legacy we carry from its beginnings.

-In fact, part of the “hate” that sometimes falls on JavaScript is due to things like the behavior of var (and because they haven’t realized that things have changed).
+In fact, part of the “hate” that JavaScript sometimes gets is because of things like the behavior of var (and because they haven’t realized things have changed).

-We must also take into account the resources that the machines of the time (1995) had compared to what we have today, as well as the improvements in current interpreters.
+We also have to consider the resources machines had at the time (1995), compared to what we have today.
+As well as the improvements in modern interpreters.

-Today, the variable declaration with var is still functional.
-It cannot be removed for backward compatibility reasons with older code.
+Today, variable declaration with var is still functional.
+It cannot be removed due to backward compatibility reasons with existing code.

-I like it as a story to illustrate how sometimes, some decisions are very hard to undo (because you have millions of lines of functioning code)
+I like it as a story to illustrate how, sometimes, some decisions are very hard to undo (because you have millions of lines of code running)

-However, currently, the use of var is totally discouraged.
+However, nowadays the use of var is completely discouraged.
 Instead, always use the syntax defined in ES6 with let and const.